lab-smile/HIV_Risk_Pred/README.md

 # HIV_Risk_Pred

+This is a pytorch implementation of our research:
-Learning on forecasting HIV epidemic based on individuals' contact networks
+Learning on forecasting HIV epidemic based on patients' contact networks